BeCreative-Germany/YLESS/README.md

 + Template functions (Javascript)
 + Variable calculation

-Notice: This project by me is very new and it has currently no status for publishing.
+Notice: This project from me is very new and it has currently no good status for publishing.

 ##Example (test.yless):
 ```YAML